 - Looks customization

-Atom has recently released .deb and .rpm packages so that one can easily install Atom in Debian and Fedora based Linux distributions.
+Atom has recently released .deb and .rpm packages so that one can easily install Atom in Ubuntu and Fedora based Linux distributions.
 Of course, its source code is available as well.

 3. Light Table